 5 unusual Australian homes you might not have known about

 Australia has its fair share of beautiful and expensive property, but then there are also some quirky homes scattered throughout the Great Southern Land.
+These atypical pieces of architecture are unique in their own right and cannot be confused with any other properties, no matter which way you look at them.

 1. The Everingham Rotating House